-- Reflect on your career experience, educational history, volunteer work and other personal experiences that may provide examples that demonstrate your ability to meet the relevant competencies and requirements.
+- Reflect on your career experience, educational history, volunteer work and other personal experiences that may provide evidence of the competencies or capabilities required.

 - Make a list of what you see as your main achievements to date, things that you are proud of, and where you feel you made a significant contribution, in any area of your life.

 - Don't be modest or shy about this - this is not the time to hold back!

 - Aim to include about 10 different achievements altogether which can be from different areas in your life; for example, education, work, interests, etc.